 It already takes quite a bit of effort to keep abreast of the events in the Marvel Cinematic Universe: Marvel Studios has released 23 superhero movies since 2008.
-But now die-hard Marvel fans will have extra homework: They’ll have to (or get to, depending on one’s perspective) turn to Disney’s new streaming service Disney+ in addition to visiting the movie theater to fully understand the lives of their favorite heroes and villains.
+But now die-hard Marvel fans will have extra homework.
+They’ll have to (or get to, depending on one’s perspective) turn to Disney’s new streaming service Disney+ to fully understand the lives of their favorite heroes and villains.

 Marvel has produced some shows loosely related to their movies before, including Agents of S.H.I.E.L.D. and The Defenders.
 But those series always kept their distance from their big screen counterparts: It was easy to understand the films without having ever tuned into Agent Colson’s missions in Agents of S.H.I.E.L.D., and the likes of Jessica Jones and Luke Cage never joined Captain America or Iron Man in the movies.

 That will change with the new Disney+ shows, which will feature some of the biggest heroes and villains from the Marvel movies.
-Marvel Studios head Kevin Feige announced five new superhero and supervillain shows at San Diego Comic-Con this summer.
+Marvel Studios head Kevin Feige announced five new superhero and supervillain shows at San Diego Comic-Con in July and another three at Disney’s annual D23 conference in August.
 Here’s are the Disney+ Marvel shows fans can look forward to:

 The Falcon and the Winter Soldier (Fall 2020)